 Also the water hardness level needs to be between 7 and 10 dKh.
 This particular plant also needs fairly high amounts of light to stay healthy.
 This plant doesn’t do too well with variation and the specific conditions discussed above need to be met pretty closely.

 These things are pretty easy to plant.
 They come from the store attached to coir disks or stone wool.
-In order to plant the Graminifolia just cut the wool into smaller pieces and plant them about 5 cm from each other, this way they will grow together to form a solid carpet in a few months.
+In order to plant the Graminifolia just cut the wool into smaller pieces and plant them about 5 cm from each other, this way they will grow together to form a solid carpet in a few months (more on good carpet plants here).

 Be sure to keep some of the coir or stone wool on the bottom of the Utricularia Graminifolia when planting, this will weight them down and make it easier for them to get a hold on the aquarium bed.
 In the beginning they should not have much light because it may damage them, but once they have had about 2 months to grow, they will need increased amounts of light to survive.